disarm-platform/fn-ppmify/SPECS.md

 - `num_periods` - {Integer}.
 Number of time periods over which to aggregate points, where `1` considers all points in a single time period (equivalent to assuming a spatial only model).
 Defaults to `1`.
 - `density` - {integer}.
 Required.
 Density of quadrature points to generate (points / square km)
 - `prediction_frame` - {Boolean}.
 Do you want to also return a data frame required for prediction (i.e. raster cells)?
 Defaults to FALSE.
+- `prediction_offset` - {Base64 encoded raster of offset or URL to valid `.tif`}.
+Optional offset raster to use for prediction.
+This may be different to the modeling offset if `points` arose from a different population to that you wish to predict to.
+Automatically resampled to the same resolution as `offset`.
+Defaults to `offset`.

 ## Constraints